yangfreezy/react-challenge/README.md

 - Redirect to the /dashboard page
 - Deactivate the loading action with Redux

 To make this action happen you will need to create a user reducer in the ducks folder.
 The key to authenticate a user will be to pass an arbitrary authentication key to the user reducer.
+Look inside the routes directory for information on how users are authenticated inside this repo.

 ![](public/LoginPage.png)